KimonoBoy/SHVDNTutorial-Nuclei/README.md

 ## Current Mod Progress
 * Added HotKeys service that handles saving and loading the different hotkeys in the hotkeys.ini
 * Hotkeys can be either a key, a control or both.
+Controls are nice, because they depend on the game's keybindings, this ensures that e.g. pressing the sprint key on any keyboard or controller will trigger the same feature.
-Hotkeys can also have modifiers such as Shift and Control
+* Hotkeys can also have modifiers such as Shift and Control.
 * Hotkeys can be changed directly through the .ini file, but will be updated to be changeable through the menu.

 -- The hotkeys should be mapped, for now you kind of have to know which hotkeys belongs to what group, we want to avoid this.